The Indaba

 Twenty years ago, when the SARS outbreak exposed key fragilities in the global healthcare supply chain, pandemic preparedness became a key concern among practitioners.
 In 2023, following the COVID-19 pandemic, many of the same supply-chain fragilities remain.
 As we rebuild and develop our health systems we must ensure that health supply chains – and the people that run them – are better prepared and equipped to withstand future crises.

-The People that Deliver (PtD) Global Indaba is a global conference dedicated to human resources (HR) for supply chain management (SCM).
+The People that Deliver (PtD) Global Indaba is a global conference dedicated to human resources HR for SCM.
 The people running health supply chains (SCs) – the SC workforce – are often overlooked but are so critical to health systems; the Global Indaba puts the spotlight on the essential role these workers play in providing populations access to health commodities and saving lives, and is aimed at supporting them.

 There is growing consensus that health outcomes in low- and middle-income countries (LMICs) will only continue to improve if the capacity and skills of the health SC workforce are developed.
 Alongside this recognition is an understanding that investments will be needed to ensure that health systems are equipped to expand access to health supplies and services in both development and emergency contexts.